 What we considered

 When it comes to a category like headphones or speakers, it’s a challenge to make a list like this.
 Not only are there plenty of factors to think about (sound, features, price, etc.), there are also tons of products to choose from.
 It’s a process, to say the least.
 Luckily, that isn’t the case with true wireless earbuds.
-This is a fairly new category of headphones that’s only a few years old, so instead of having to consider every pair of headphones ever, we only have to worry about the ones from the last few years.
+This is a fairly new category of headphones that are only a few years old, so instead of having to consider every pair of headphones ever, we only have to worry about the ones from the last few years.
 Still, that results in a lot more back and forth then you might imagine.
 That’s why we began doing some objective testing for ourselves to make sure we had a leg to stand on when talking about important aspects of a product like isolation and battery life.

 We try to get as much hands-on time with products as we can before declaring it one of the “best.”
 Which means that most—if not all—of the products on this list have been put through our full review process.
 But what do we do when we haven’t spent time with a product?
 Lots and lots of research.
 We spend hours browsing through forums and discussions within the audio community.
 Even if we’ve already reviewed a product we usually do this anyway to get as much of a birds-eye view of the landscape as possible.